 Brigadier Mark Totten OBE

 Brigadier Mark Totten joined the Royal Marines in 1998 and passed for duty in September 1999.
-His early career was dominated by Regimental duty - at 40 Commando Royal Marines, the United Kingdom Landing Force Support Group (now 30 Commando IX Group) and at the Commando Training Centre Royal Marines (CTCRM).
+His early career was dominated by Regimental Duty.
 During this period, he saw operational service in Norther Ireland and Iraq, and had the privilege of training new-entry Royal Marines.

-Brigadier Totten’s undergraduate degree is in modern languages and he has a MA in Defence Studies from King’s College London.
-He is a graduate of the Higher Command and Staff Course at the UK Defence Academy.
+Brigadier Totten holds an MA in Defence Studies from King’s College London.
+He is a graduate of the Higher Command and Staff Course at the UK Defence Academy and the Major Project Leadership Academy at Oxford Saïd Business School.